caiosabadin/notes/sass/tutorial.md

 gem install sass
 ```

-Check if everything went right by calling it with the option ``-v``:
+Call Sass with the argument ``-v`` to check if everything went right:

 ```bash
 sass -v